samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ![Ghost Dashboard](/assets/images/writeups/LinkVortex-HTB/6.png)

-Now that I have valid credentials for the admin user and know that `Ghost 5.58` version is running on the system, let's use this information to check if any vulnerability exist in this version.
+Now that I have valid credentials for the admin user and know that `Ghost 5.58` version is running on the system, I used this information to check if any vulnerability existed in this version.

 I came across `CVE-2023-40028`, which is responsible for arbitrary file read.